subhransu/iosconfsg-talk/hardware/README.md

 ### Install Ubuntu on Raspberry Pi 3

 To get Ubuntu installed on the Raspberry Pi, follow the instructions in this [link](https://wiki.ubuntu.com/ARM/RaspberryPi).
+Do a full system update with `sudo apt-get update` and `sudo apt-get upgrade` before proceeding.

 ### Network bug on Raspberry Pi 3 Ubuntu after system update